It's not a problem when

-More information and solutions for Commercial & Development sites.
+More information and solutions for:

 How to Choose the Right Japanese Knotweed Removal Method?

 If you don't choose the right Japanese knotweed removal method you'll join the thousands who have learnt the hard way, at their cost.
 The choice is between herbicide treatment and the physical removal of Japanese knotweed.
 Total eradication ensures that the weed is either completely removed from the property, or completely killed, whereas treatment may only control it's spread.
-Find out how to get rid of Japanese Knotweed on find out more on our Japanese knotweed solutions.
+Find out how to get rid of Japanese Knotweed or find out more on our Japanese knotweed solutions.

 Why is Japanese Knotweed Removal Important?

 Japanese knotweed (Fallopia japonica) is a non native invasive plant that appears in spring and can grow by up to 10cm a day, producing white flowers around September or October time.
 Japanese knotweed removal is therefore vital to stop the spread of this aggressive plant.
 Whilst it is lush green in colour with a stem that can appear to look like bamboo, Japanese knotweed must not be confused with other herbaceous plants.
 Japanese knotweed is a serious problem for developers and their professional advisors, for contractors, home owners and landlords.
 Environet can help with Japanese knotweed removal.

 Identifying Japanese Knotweed Before Removal